troopjs/todomvc.troopjs.com/README.md

 ```

 Quite simply it registers a handler for `todos/change` that will either `show` or `hide` depending on the `count` of the filtered array returned from `$.grep`.

+#### List widget [`widget/list.js`]

+The list widget is where all the magic happens.
+It is by far the largest widget and it contains all the logic that deals with the list.